BubbleNet: Inferring micro-bubble dynamics with semi-physics-informed deep learning: Deep learning algorithms

-Physics-informed neural networks (PINNs), as introduced, encode physics equations into the loss function, making the NN approximate the real physics equations during trainings.
-Our algorithm \textsf{BubbleNet} encode the continuum equation of incompressible fluids in the inference process, eliciting the latent function $\psi$ for predicting the velocity fields $u,\ v$:
+Our algorithm \textsf{BubbleNet} encodes the continuum equation of incompressible fluids and the pressure Poisson equation in the inference process, namely the semi-physics-informed neural networks, eliciting the latent function $\psi$ for predicting the velocity fields $u,\ v$: